univention/scim-services/docs/architecture/milestone1.md

   - Secrets (passwords, certificates etc.) are read from files whose paths are in environment variables.
   - The LDAP account (the "bind dn") is configurable.
   - As BSI base security expects the password to be rotated, the `cn=admin` account shouldn't be used.
-    Thus, a dedicated service account should be created.
+    Thus, a dedicated service account should be created in LDAP using the `users/ldap` UDM object type.
     - For performance reasons, the account should profit from permissive LDAP ACLs.

 ## Authorization